Tzogeo/New-Chess/README.md

 ## The differences from normal chess:
 The game is different in some ways.
 The players in my opinion should be unaware of the differences(with the exception of the capturing of the king).
 That will make it a surprise when one of them appears.
 And it will let them discover the game by themselves and develop their own strategies.
 The variant is less deterministic as it includes many elements of randomness (pseudo-randomness from the random library).
-That means that the results are influenced by luck and the players should be focused on having fun rather than making the correct moves(which in this variant might end up being the worst moves).
+That means that the results are influenced by luck and the players should be focused on having fun rather than making the correct moves(which in this variant might end up being incorrect).

 Some changes include:
 * Forced en-peassant.
 * The promoted piece is decided by luck rather than the players choice
 * The meet-up of two bishops causes a curse to the game which changes it

-There are a lot of smaller or bigger changes which will be included in a future txt file.
-The players are again advised to not read that (or the code) and play the game without the knowledge of the specific changes.
-People interested in contributing to the game should read the file to help get some ideas (either to add similar changes or move to another direction that hasn't been changed yet)

 ## Advice to players from testing:
 * Never give up.
 Luck can change things in a lot of ways.